The topics of papers published in the Bulletin of Geography. Socio-economic Series range from theoretical to empirical investigations into:

 Privacy Statement By creating an account in the profile of the journal, I also agree to receive notifications via e-mail.
 Newsletters will inform about the publication of new issues of the journal or other matters related to the journal's activity.
 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-Editor in Chief Professor Daniela Szymańska, Nicolaus Copernicus University, Poland
+Editor in Chief Professor Daniela Szymańska, Nicolaus Copernicus University in Toruń, Poland

-Statistical Editor Assoc.
-Professor Aleksander Zaigrajew, Nicolaus Copernicus University in Toruń, Poland
+Statistical Editor Dr. hab., prof NCU Aleksander Zaigrajew, Nicolaus Copernicus University in Toruń, Poland

 Technical Editor and Secretary Dr Włodzimierz W. Juśkiewicz, Nicolaus Copernicus University in Toruń, Poland